 I haven’t studied either one of them.
 I’m not an expert in anything but my own personal feelings, and they’re based solely on my perspective.
-I’ve never taken a class or tried to educate myself in the vast array of contrasting belief systems or ideologies in either field, as I have in psychology.
+I’ve never taken the time needed to educate myself in the vast array of contrasting belief systems or ideologies in either field, sticking instead to psychology.

 But I’ve been asked to write about some of the hurt that’s occurring.